geoph9/drug_identifier/README.md

 - Given a list of drugs, search the DrugCentral database to get a list of synonyms for the drugs.
 - For each clinical trial summary, identify the drug names that appear in the summary.
 - Option 1: Use a dummy classifier to predict whether a drug is mentioned in the summary.
-This is purely for demonstration purposes and it just searches for words that appear both in the synonyms table of the database and in the clinical trial summary.
+This is purely for demonstrational purposes and it just searches for words that appear both in the synonyms table of the database and in the clinical trial summary.
 - Option 2: Use prompt engineering to ask an LLM model to predict whether a drug is mentioned in the summary.
 LangChain is used for this purpose, along with ChatGPT.
+- Option 3: Use a purely NLP solution to predict whether a drug is mentioned in the summary.
+This is done with the help of spaCy's medical NER model.

 NOTE: For the LLM prompting case, you need to have a valid openai API key (requires credits).